toidiu/netbench_orchestrator/README.md

 scenario.

 At its basis an instance of Russula is composed of a pair of Coordinator/Worker Protocols.
+Currently its possible to create an instance of NetbenchServer and NetbenchClient, which can be used to run a multi server/client netbench scenario.

+Since Russula is used to run Netbench testing it has the following goals:
+- non-blocking: its not acceptable to block since we are trying to do performance testing
+- minimal network noise: since we are trying to measure transport protocols, the coordination protocol should add minimal traffic to the network and ideally none during the actual testing
+- easily configurable: the protocol should allow for new states to allow for expanding usecases
+- secure: the protocol should not accept executable code since this opens it up for code execution attack.
+- easy to develop: exposes logging and introspection into the peers states to allow for easy debugging
+- resilient: should be resilient to errors (network or otherwise); retrying requests when they are considered non-fatal

+#### Russula deep dive
-Currently its possible to create an instance of NetbenchServer and NetbenchClient.
-For a detailed description of a state machine pair, take a look at the [netbench module](src/russula/netbench.rs).
+For a detailed description
+of a state machine pair, take a look at the [netbench module](src/russula/netbench.rs).
 A Netbench run might look something like this on the coordinator: